by Michael Maciel

 If that’s the case, then there would be nothing to work towards, nothing to aspire to, and nothing to overcome, which implies that our current state of consciousness is as good as it gets.
 Such an assumption would not only be narcissistic but nihilistic as well.
 That might not be the intention, but that’s how it plays out, because if everyone is the same (not just inherently but performatively, too) then no one is anywhere.
 There would be nowhere to go or grow into.

-Advice by pop-spiritual teachers to “just be” can be misleading and even injurious to one’s spiritual health, because it can be misconstrued as meaning that there is nothing you have to “do,” nor is there any such thing as “progress” on the spiritual path.
-I know of no legitimate guru, shaman, priest, or teacher who says that.
+Advice by pop-spiritual teachers to just be can be misleading and even injurious to one’s spiritual health, because it can be misconstrued as meaning that there is nothing you have to do, nor is there any such thing as progress on the spiritual path.
+I know of no legitimate guru, priest, or teacher who says that.

-And while it’s true that we all have a “spark of divinity” within us, it’s still just a spark.
+And while it’s true that we all have a spark of divinity within us, it’s still just a spark.
 It hasn’t yet ignited the whole being.
-Doing that takes work; letting the fire spread takes faith.
+Doing that takes work.
+And letting the fire spread takes faith.

-There should be no more urgent task to one whose intention is to find God than to devote as much time and willpower as necessary to find the God Self within them.
+No task is more urgent than to devote as much time and willpower as necessary to find the God Self within you.

 One of the reasons that some people don’t like to use the word “development” and the word “spiritual” together in the same sentence is because of a man named Pelagius.
-Pelagius was a theologian who believed that Christians by their own efforts without grace could choose the good and be saved or spiritually illumined by their own will or development.
+Pelagius was a theologian who believed that Christians by their own efforts (without grace) could choose the good and be saved or spiritually illumined by their own will or development.
 Pelagius taught that human beings were not controlled by original sin or weakness but were, by nature, good.
-The concern in general by Augustine and the Church was narcissism—seekers who believe they can achieve salvation and sanctity without Christ.
+Augustine and the Church thought Pelagius was teaching people that they could achieve salvation and sanctity without Christ.

 There is a lot of misunderstanding around words like “grace” and “works” and “development,” mostly because theology does such a lousy job at explaining what they are and what they mean.
-If the theologians really want to know, they should ask a dancer, an artist, a boxer, or a writer — they could tell them what these words mean and by what processes they work.
+If the theologians really want to know, they should ask a dancer, an artist, a boxer, or a writer — these people could tell them what the words mean and by what processes they work.